kylesarre/Temp-ChessProject/ExtremeChess_SDD.md

 ## 3.3 View
 ## 3.4 Controllers
 ### 3.4.1 Game Controller
+coordinates connections between controllers and handles the GameState Possible game states are: ...
+Connections:
+a) board communicates with GC to tell UC to update graveyard
+b) player communicates with GC to tell UC to update energy #
+c) board communicates with GC to tell UC to update piece location on board
+d) || update highlighted location
+e) || update previous moves list
+### 3.4.2 UI Controller
+updates graveyard, energy amount, piece location on board, hihglighting, and player name at top
+### 3.4.3 Player Controller
+updates energy and stores intial values of name and color
+### 3.4.4 Board Controller
+controls piece movement, piece powerups, highlighting
 # 4 Development View
 # 5 Physical View
 On a physical level, the software will be solely confined to the PC on which the software is installed.
 This section is reserved in case there is a decision to incorporate other physical entities later on in the project.